How to Find the Best Hair Color for Your Skin Tone

 When it comes to always looking your best, the right haircut is important—but the right hair color might be even more important.
 Certain shades can look beautiful or blah on you, depending on how well they complement your skin tone.
 “I have clients on a daily basis request a hair color they’ve seen on an actress or model that they just must have,” says Kari Hill, a celebrity colorist for L’Oreal Paris.
 “The obstacle isn’t the coloring of their hair—it’s understanding whether or not the color is going to match their skin tone.”

 If you’re looking to color your hair at home, you’ll undoubtedly find a walk down the drugstore hair-care aisle to be overwhelming and confusing.
 And it’s too easy to make a hair mistake that ages your face or simply causes you to look less than amazing.
 Don’t worry—we’re here to help.
 We asked veteran stylists to explain exactly how to determine your skin tone and identify the best colors for you, whether you want to go natural or be a little more dramatic.
+P.S.—bookmark this guide on the best fall hair colors you’ll want to embrace this autumn.

 How to determine your skin tone